By accepting you will be accessing a service provided by a third-party external to https://www.nicholasjennings.com/

 According to those closest to him, Bell maintained an upbeat, youthful spirit through his eagerness to learn new things.
 A lover of gadgets of all kinds, he embraced computers, iPods and the latest music technology—sometimes to a fault.
 “His keyboard systems could get very mutinous during recording sessions,” quipped Quarrington.
 “I was always factoring in an hour or two for Richard messing around with his gear.”
 Hudson remembers how Bell’s fascination with technology proved a boon to The Band.
 “He’d bring a computer with music notation software and a printer with us on the road when he was writing horn parts for us,” said Hudson.
 “Then he’d print out the charts in the hotel room in between gigs.
 He was way ahead of us in the computer skills department.”

 An avid reader, Bell loved to share favorite books with friends and colleagues, whether it was Raymond Chandler novels or the latest bestseller.
 Says Linden: “Richard and I were both fans of the mystery writer James Lee Burke, who once wrote ‘never treat a brave man as anything less.’
-I though about that so much with Richard in this past year, because he dealt with his illness with such incredible grace.”
+I thought about that so much with Richard in this past year, because he dealt with his illness with such incredible grace.”
 Added Linden: “I’ve never known a finer man or a better musician.
 It’s as simple as that.”

 Leslie Richard Bell was born in Toronto on Mar.
 5, 1946.
 He died on June 15, 2007.
 He leaves his mother, Leona Helwig, sister, Janet Macey, his niece Roz Macey and nephews Richard Macey, Doug Macey and Gord Macey.